Safeguarding Adult at Risk Policy

 The Care Act 2014 sets out the following principles that should underpin the safeguarding of adults.

-1. Empowerment: people are supported and encouraged to make their own decisions and informed consent
+- Empowerment: people are supported and encouraged to make their own decisions and informed consent

-2. Prevention: it is better to act before harm occurs
+- Prevention: it is better to act before harm occurs

-3. Proportionality: the least intrusive response appropriate to the risk presented
+- Proportionality: the least intrusive response appropriate to the risk presented

-4. Protection: support and representation for those in greatest need
+- Protection: support and representation for those in greatest need

-5. Partnership: services offer local solutions by working closely with their communities.
+- Partnership: services offer local solutions by working closely with their communities.
 Communities have a part to play in preventing, detecting, and reporting neglect and abuse

-6. Accountability: accountability and transparency in delivering safeguarding
+- Accountability: accountability and transparency in delivering safeguarding

-When concerned about the welfare of an Adult at risk of harm, staff must always act in the best interests of the person and act immediately.
+When concerned about the welfare of an adult at risk of harm, staff must always act in the best interests of the person and act immediately.

-If an Adult at Risk is in immediate danger then the staff member must call the police on 999, and advice and support will be given.
+If an adult at risk is in immediate danger then the staff member must call the police on 999, and advice and support will be given.

-the first possible opportunity and give this and report to the Designated Safeguarding Officer.
+If a member of staff has a concern about the welfare of an adult at risk or if an adult at risk had made a disclosure, staff must complete the Incident report form (Appendix 3) at the first possible opportunity and give this and report to the Designated Safeguarding Officer.
 The information recorded on the form must be factual and not based on opinions, recording what the person has said or what has been witnessed, with the specific nature of the concern.

 When a disclosure happens